-Point of care flu testing in ED
+Point of care flu testing in emergency departments

 Unique point of care blood test speeds up clinical decision making

-The Horiba Medical automated analyser delivered laboratory quality results on average three hours quicker than traditional lab tests, and saved over £60,000 across the three evaluating hospitals, largely through more efficient use of clinician’s time.
+The Horiba Medical automated analyser delivered laboratory quality results on average three hours quicker than traditional lab tests, and saved over £60,000 across the three evaluating hospitals, largely through more efficient use of clinicians’ time.

-Wider applications have been identified, and they are now contributing to streamlining diagnostic pathways in the community for frail, elderly patients and in GP Urgent Care clinics.
+Wider applications have been identified, and they are now contributing to streamlining diagnostic pathways in the community for frail, elderly patients and in GP urgent care clinics.

 More details can be found in the case study here.